 “Jamila’s Yoga retreat was awesome.
 I was a little bit nervous about the yoga classes as a newbie to Yoga but I’m glad that I came along.
 I can highly recommend it to people new to yoga.
 I loved it! “ H. – Richmond

-If you like the sound of this then why not join us for a wonderful weekend retreat at Kimi Ora Eco Resort in Kaiteriteri which is close to Nelson in the top of the South Island.
-We also offer magic rejuvenating 8-day retreats.
+If you like the sound of this then why not join us for a wonderful weekend retreat at Kimi Ora Eco Resort in Kaiteriteri which is close to Nelson at the top of the South Island.

 You will find more info about the retreats and a basic itinerary in another post here.